 Fishtown Medicine prescribes only FDA-approved peptide medications obtained through licensed US pharmacies.
 These include GLP-1 receptor agonists (semaglutide, tirzepatide), Sermorelin, and Tesamorelin where clinically indicated.
 We do not prescribe, recommend, administer, or supply research-grade or non-FDA-approved peptides.
 State medical boards have made clear that physician involvement with non-FDA-approved peptides is prohibited.

 Important: Fishtown Medicine does not prescribe, recommend, administer, or supply research-grade or non-FDA-approved peptides.
-This article is provided for general educational purposes only.
+This article is provided for general educational purposes only and is not medical advice or an offer of treatment.
 We prescribe only FDA-approved peptide medications obtained through licensed US pharmacies.
-State medical boards have clarified that any recommendation, prescription, or administration of non-FDA-approved peptides by a medical professional constitutes the unauthorized practice of medicine.
+State medical boards across the country have clarified that any recommendation, prescription, or administration of non-FDA-approved peptides by a medical professional constitutes the unauthorized practice of medicine.

 The Regulatory Landscape